socialityCoop/wpboilerplate/README.md

     </VirtualHost>
     ```
 8. Go to the Child theme directory `web/app/themes/understap-child` and run `npm install`
-9. Access in your browser `http://newproject.local` to finalize your WordPress instalation.
-You may need to restart appache.
+9. Access in your browser `http://newproject.local` to finalize your WordPress installation.
+You may need to restart apache.

 You are ready!
 You can autorecomplie SASS with `npm run watch`
 To use  BrowserSync you go to the Child Directory and run `npm run watch-bs`.
 You may need to first change the local browsersync output in `/src/build/browser-sync.config.js`.
 All changes you make in your SASS files will be automatically compiled and if you access the website through `http://newproject.local:3000` the website will reload automatically everytime a change is made.